Long-distance running: Adventure running

 The term adventure running is loosely defined and can be used to describe any form of long-distance running in a natural setting, regardless of the running surface.
 It may include river crossing, scrambling, snow, extremely high or low temperatures, and high altitudes.
 It has both competitive and non-competitive forms, the latter being for individual recreation or social experience.
 As a result, courses are often set in scenic locations and feature obstacles designed to give participants a sense of achievement.
 It bears similarities to running sections of adventure racing.

 Ultra-long distance: extended events and achievements

-A number of events, records, and achievements exist for long-distance running, outside the context of track and field sports events.
+Several events, records, and achievements exist for long-distance running outside the context of track and field sports events.
 These include multiday races, ultramarathons, and long-distance races in extreme conditions or measuring hundreds or thousands of miles.
 Beyond these, records and stand-alone achievements, rather than regular events, exist for individuals who have achieved running goals of a unique nature, such as running across or around continents (see lists of runners: America, Australia) or running around the world.

+The Effects of Super Shoes

+Since 2016, carbon-plated shoes have affected elite record results.
+Shoes containing a rigid carbon plate (super shoes) have led runners to performance benefits of 5%, with some shoes returning up to 85% of energy previously lost at the beginning of a stride.
+Super shoes have allowed athletes to record ever-increasing elite performances.
+One notable performance occurring in 2019 was Eliud Kipchoges sub-2-hour marathon attempt.
+Wearing specially developed Nike Alphafly shoes, Kipchoge would run a 1:59:40 marathon, breaking the world record with an unofficial clocking.

+Record-breaking performances have become more common within long-distance running, with athletes able to get the most out of the technology available and current knowledge regarding training adaptations.
+Record improvements have increased since 2016, with some questioning performances and the possible effects of technological doping.
+With long-distance running improvements at the elite level resulting from marginal gains and super shoes introducing around a 5% increase in performance and increased running economy over a long distance, percentage increases in performance can be felt and seen.
+Performances were called into question, and in 2021, World Athletics determined stricter regulations for shoes used in competition, with a limit of 20mm in stack height.
+Super shoes have had a significant impact on long-distance running, with elite runners able to get closer to world records never thought to be achievable, and amateur runners able to get closer to their own long-distance personal records while using super shoes.